vishwas-c/Neighborhood-map/README.md

 # Neighborhood-map
-Udacity Full Stack Project- Neighborhood Map to view favorite places.
-Demo: https://vishwas-c.github.io/Neighborhood-map/
+Udacity Full Stack Project- Neighborhood Map to view favorite places nearby.

 This project builds a webpage which consists of a map of my neighborhood.
 There are map markers to point to my favourite places, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
 A third-party API FourSquare and Google Maps API provides additional information about each of these locations.
 It is designed based on MVVM pattern using Knockout JS.